-Financial liabilities including loans due to Parent Bank, lease liabilities and other payables are subsequently measured at amortised cost, using the effective interest method.
+Financial liabilities including deposits from a bank, loans due to the Parent Bank, lease liabilities, provision for reinstatement costs and other payables are subsequently measured at amortised cost, using the effective interest method.

 Derecognition of financial liabilities

 The Company derecognises financial liabilities when, and only when, the Company's obligations are discharged, cancelled or have expired.
 The difference between the carrying amount of the financial liability derecognised and the consideration paid and payable is recognised in profit or loss.